AppDaemon/appdaemon/docs/APPGUIDE.rst

 ~~~~~~~~~~~~~~~~~~~~~

 If you know what you are doing and understand the risks, you can disable AppDaemon's App Pinning, partially or totally.
 AppDaemon gives you a huge amount of control allowing you to enable or disable pinning of individual apps, all apps of a certain class, or even down to the callback level.
 AppDaemon also lets you explicitly choose which thread apps or callbacks run on, resulting in extremely fine grained control.

+If you disable app pinning, you will start with a default number of 10 threads, but this can be modified with the ``total_threads`` setting in appdaemon.yaml.

 To disable App Pinning globally within AppDaemon set the Appdaemon directive ``pin_apps`` to ``false`` within the AppDaemon.yaml file and app pinning will be disabled for all apps.
 At this point, it is possible for different pieces of
 code within the App to be executed concurrently, so some care may be necessary if different callback for instance inspect and change shared